Is Calligraphy A Dying Art Form?

 Meanwhile, the modern style embraces more possibilities.
 The faux letter can be done with simple tools.
 Brush lettering is pretty simple yet unique.
 Some other unique art forms come along with the new trend, such as the pencil, Crayola, dip pen, watercolor, or chisel tip calligraphy.
 Each of them accepts the shifting trend, modernization, and technology.

 Again, calligraphy is not a dying art form.
 At least not yet!
 With the help of social media and broad freedom, people can witness how varying the lettering art is.
 They can use ranges of mediums, items, tools, and functions.
 It might even shift the initial meaning and interpretation of the calligraphy lettering work themselves.
+Some people may use lettering for hobby, others even find it suitable as a great logo design ideas.
 But they are not dying nor gone.

 Created by Gökmen İslimye -